-The Centers for Disease Control and Prevention recommends that the next time you use a cab, limo or ride-share service, you ask the driver to improve the ventilation in the vehicle by opening the windows or setting the air ventilation/air conditioning to nonrecirculation mode.
+The Centers for Disease Control and Prevention recommends that the next time you use a cab, limo or ride-share service, you ask the driver to improve the ventilation in the vehicle by opening the window a hair or setting the car’s air ventilation system to nonrecirculation mode (vents open).

-This CDC tip also applies to personal vehicles — whether you are a passenger in the vehicle of a friend or family member, or you are the driver.
+This CDC tip also applies to personal vehicles — whether you are the driver or a passenger in the vehicle of a friend or family member.

-Since the coronavirus can be transmitted by respiratory droplets, the air you breathe is a vital concern.
+Since coronavirus infections primarily are caused by respiratory droplets, the air you breathe is a vital concern.
 Coughing, sneezing and even simply talking can release aerosols with the coronavirus into the air that can infect others.
-Others can infect you through the same actions.
+Others could infect you through the same actions.

-And because so many people with the virus (technically named SARS-CoV-2 for “severe acute respiratory syndrome coronavirus 2”) are asymptomatic, you can be unaware of the danger that lurks all around you.
+And because so many people with the virus (technically named SARS-CoV-2 for “severe acute respiratory syndrome coronavirus 2”) don’t have symptoms, you can be unaware of the danger that lurks all around you.

 Writing in USA Today, three experts note that a family car interior usually has about 100 cubic feet of space, making it impossible to socially distance from other people.
 So, opening a window is the next best thing.

 The experts from the Harvard T.H.
 Chan School of Public Health and Portland State University write:

 “When the windows are closed, SARS-CoV-2 (in fine aerosol particles) accumulates in the car cabin.
 With each new cough, the concentration builds up with no significant dilution happening.
 But even cracking one window open just 3 inches can keep this at bay.”